 Successful world-leading stadium design means thinking beyond the obvious and certainly beyond the main prestige event.
 While first and foremost, we have to meet the client’s brief to accommodate the global event, the outlay is often in the hundreds of millions of dollars and a true legacy design involves maximising the stadium’s usage.

 In fact it is generally better to start the concept stage of design from a legacy point of view – what will happen after the main event? – while also ensuring the stadium will meet immediate objectives.
 For instance, there is the urban development potential that must be evaluated: urban stadia are anchor projects with the power to transform a precinct or renew it!

-An impressive current example of this is the Perth Arena, an entertainment and sporting arena in the city centre of Perth, and the centrepiece for the redevelopment of the Northern part of the central business district.
+An impressive current example of this is the RAC Arena (formerly Perth Arena), an entertainment and sporting arena in the city centre of Perth, and the centrepiece for the redevelopment of the Northern part of the central business district.

 While it’s generally accepted that stadiums are often status symbols for a city, region or nation, the drivers vary on a case-by-case basis.
 For example, while the Beijing Olympics projects were strongly influenced by iconography and the big event itself, the Sydney and London Olympics sports facilities were more driven by legacy planning.

 In terms of status, a building that accommodates tens of thousands of people is inevitably a large structure and a dominant feature on the landscape.
 This presents an opportunity for iconic architecture expressing how a region and the nation want to project themselves.